 Although it has been proven safe, most chicken processing plants have moved away from the use of chlorine as a food safety application during the production process.
-The National Chicken Council in the United States would estimate that chlorine is used in some rinses and sprays in only about 10% of processing plants in the U.S. Most of the chlorine that is used in the industry is used for cleaning and sanitizing processing equipment.
+The National Chicken Council in the United States would estimate that chlorine is used in some rinses and sprays in less than 5% of processing plants in the U.S. Most of the chlorine that is used in the industry is used for cleaning and sanitizing processing equipment.

 However, numerous studies and scientific research have confirmed that the use of chlorinated water to chill and clean chicken is safe and effective.
 Chlorine-washed chicken does not pose any human health concerns and it is not present in the final product.

 All chicken produced in the United States is closely monitored and inspected by the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS).

 Yes, even though it is not widely used.
 Safe levels of chlorinated water (or chlorine washes) have been deemed safe and efficacious by the U.S. Department of Agriculture (USDA), the U.S. Food and Drug Administration (FDA), the European Food Safety Authority (EFSA) and the Codex Alimentarius Commission, which sets international standards for food safety.

 People here in the states, and those around the world, have been eating U.S. chicken safely for decades.
 Further, the U.S. poultry industry is the #2 chicken exporter in the world, sending product to more than 100 countries around the world.
 The U.S. poultry industry exports about 17 percent by weight of all the chicken meat produced in the U.S.